-With help from my cousin who has been working here, I was finally able to find a good place through PinoySG.com.
-It’s just four train stations away from work plus a couple minutes of walking — not bad.
+With help from my cousin who has been working here, I was finally able to find a good place through PinoySG.
+It’s just four train stations away from work plus a couple of minutes of walking — not bad.

 Buses are predictable.
 You can download an app like MyTransport to know how much time it will take for a certain bus to arrive at a certain bus station.
 Taxis are everywhere though it’s a bit expensive.
 You can always use GrabTaxi if you need a cab.

 Yup, buses here are Mercedes-Benz

 Almost always, you need to walk for at least five mins to get to the train or bus station (at least in my case).
 This is a tropical country hence you will find your self sweating under the mighty sun.
 It’s a good thing for your health as an exercise, but I kinda miss the Tricycle in the Philippines.
 It’s a cheap and convenient way of replacing the walking part.
 But no, I don’t miss this kind of thing back home:

 The dreaded EDSA road.
 Source: newsinfo.inquirer.net

 Food is everywhere and from everywhere.
 From local delights, Indian cuisine, Filipino food, Italian, Mexican you name it — foods from all over the world.
 You can easily find them here.
 Most likely, you have a Hawker Centerbeside your building or across the road.
 So far, my favorite local delight is the ever famous Singapore Chicken Rice.

 Ironically this is from a food stall called Hong Kong Street